-Formation of an Agricultural for Texas was announced by Dr. Jarvis E. Miller, director of the Texas Agricultural Experiment Station, the state's agricultural research agency.
+Formation of an Agricultural Energy Research Task Force for Texas was announced by Dr. Jarvis E. Miller, director of the Texas Agricultural Experiment Station, the state's agricultural has a two-fold charge: To appraise energy technology and interpret results of Experiment Station agricultural research that can be used to conserve agricultural energy, and to formulate a state research program to deal with long-term energy problems of Texas agriculture.

-The Experiment Station already has responded to Governor Dolph Briscoe's request for assistance in coping with the energy crisis, Miller has a two-fold charge: To appraise energy technology and interpret results of Experiment Station agricultural research that can be used to conserve agricultural energy, and to formulate a state research program to deal with long-term energy problems of Texas preliminary report to the Governor, plans for maximum energy conservation for use in formulating state programs to cope with the energy situation were included, based on both Miller said the Task Force short-term and longer-range
+The Experiment Station already has responded to Governor Dolph Briscoe's request for assistance in coping with the energy crisis, Miller announced.

-"This will include energy Energy Research Task Force conservation practices, alternative sources of energy, and utilization of agricultural products as raw materials for energy," Miller explained.
-In the Experiment Station's
+"This will include energy conservation practices, alternative sources of energy, and utilization of agricultural products as raw materials for energy," Miller explained.